smartdevicelink/sdl_core_guides/docs/Developer Documentation/Web Engine Support/index.md

 ## Web Engine Apps

 A web engine app is a web application that runs within the vehicle.
 This is made possible by an OEM hosted "app store" which distributes approved "app bundles."
-The HMI will decompress these app bundles and launch the entrypoint which will use the SDL JavaScript library to interact with SDL Core.
+The HMI will decompress these app bundles and launch the entrypoint which will use the SDL JavaScript (JS) library to interact with SDL Core.

 App bundles are zip compressed archives containing the following files: